Opentrons/opentrons-modules/README.md

 This isn't the default `stm32-host` because it requires specifying the compiler by version to actually work on OSX, where `gcc` and `g++` unqualified by version are... aliased to system clang.
 Setting the default to `gcc-10` and `g++-10` then might have problems on other platforms if someone update their gcc and g++ or on CI.

+## code coverage

+This repository is configured to generate code coverage from the tests.

+To enable code coverage, configure the host toolchain for tests with the options `-DENABLE_COVERAGE=On -DCMAKE_BUILD_TYPE=Debug`. _In order for code coverage to be accurate, you must run the build-and-test target for a module_.
+After running every build-and-test target, the target `lcov` will generate an HTMl report of the code coverage from the tests.

+In general, do not enable code coverage unless you need it.
+Test execution will be far slower.

 ### Custom Configuration